-Spanish: Modern Languages and CulturesOffered by: Modern Languages and Cultures
+Spanish: Modern Languages and CulturesOffered by: Languages, Literatures, Culture and Writing

 The Spanish major or minor at SRU isn't just about learning the language.
 It's about being able to communicate successfully, which involves cultural understanding as well as language expertise.
 The Hispanic community in the United States is growing rapidly, and the need for Spanish speakers in all markets are highly valuable.
 Expand your horizons and become more marketable by learning Spanish at SRU.